ATLANTBH/owl/README.md

 # Sets the project name to be visible on frontend
 project.name=Test Report App

-# Comma separated list of suite names that will be shown on dashboard
+# Comma separated list of suite names that will be shown on dashboard (can be left empty)
-suite.statistics=
+suite.statistics=smoke test,regression test

 # Feature toogles
 # Show git information on dashboard - branch and commit hash of the tested code